ghost-written/first-pick-predictor/README.md

 ### Pivot Table

 Here, we formed a rather long pivot table of champion bans split across each 'side', blue and red, to get a feel for if that necessarily changed who banned what (since blue picks first in League of Legends, being another way to express team with id **100** vs **200**, as discussed earlier.
 Only the head is included for the sake of brevity, since there are many champions.
-On the whole, we did not find a significant difference either way where champions were banned more by blue or red.
+I used this to consider whether or not I was going to introduce side as a feature later.

 | champion       |   Blue |   Red |
 |:---------------|-------:|------:|